 You can’t miss the classic neon sign on this quaint art deco building.
 All the Art Deco signs are there: the rounded edges; classic pillars and three flag poles drawing your eyes to the heavens.

-Originally built in 1939 by the Kiehnal and Elliot architecture firm, the Carlyle is now a block of apartments which can be rented out for any Miami visit.
-Check rates and availability.
+Originally built in 1939 by the Kiehnal and Elliot architecture firm, the Carlyle is now a block of apartments that can be rented out for any Miami visit.
+Check rates and availability. here!

 Where to find it: 1300 Ocean Drive, Miami Beach

 This luxury hotel may have had a recent facelift, but its charming, art deco lines are still apparent.
 The Cardozo South Beach dates back to 1939 and is best identified by its gold medallions and flag poles.